 The University Faculty Senate’s Academic Integrity Policy (Spring 2000) emphasizes the importance of high standards for academic honesty at Penn State and strengthens the role played by faculty in reinforcing the expectations for academic integrity as a major element of the teaching and learning processes.
-The following policy delineates the School of Nursing’s guidelines for academic and/or disciplinary procedures.
+The following policy delineates the College of Nursing’s guidelines for academic and/or disciplinary procedures.

 NOTE: Academic integrity is a campus issue.
 These guidelines refer to the University Park and Hershey campuses.